Reflexive polytopes arising from bipartite graphs with $\gamma$-positivity associated to interior polynomials: -positivity and real-rootedness of the -polynomial of

-for a connected bipartite graph $G$.
+\end{Proposition} Interior polynomials of disconnected bipartite graphs are defined by Kato \cite{KATO} and the same assertion of Proposition~\ref{prop:interior} holds for all bipartite graphs.
 Note that if $G$ is a bipartite graph, then the bipartite graph $\widehat{G}$ arising from $G$ is connected.
-Hence we can use this formula to study equation (\ref{fundamentalF}) in Proposition~\ref{hpolyformula}.
-(Interior polynomials of disconnected bipartite graphs are defined in \cite{KATO}.)
-A {\em $k$-matching} of $G$ is a set of $k$ pairwise non-adjacent edges of $G$.
-Let
+Hence we can use this formula to study the equation (\ref{fundamentalF}) in Proposition~\ref{hpolyformula}.